 5. Broad topics

 Another mistake freshmen-to-be make choosing subjects that are too broad or generic.
 A good example is writing about how they want to “make the planet a better place” or are “passionate about helping others.”
 The officials want to see specific examples of how they have uniquely impacted change or pursued their passions.

-Curating successful college admissions essays is about finding the right balance between two things.
+Curating a successful college essay is about finding the right balance between two things.
 The first is showcasing your unique experiences and perspectives.
 And the second is avoiding topics that are overdone, offensive, or unrelated to the prompt.
 Doing that guarantees that you create a standout write-up sure to boost your chances of acing multiple admissions to dream institutions of higher education.